IPhone hardware: Liquid contact indicators

-All iPhones (as well as many other devices by Apple) have a small disc at the bottom of the headphone jack that changes from white to red on contact with water; the iPhone 3G and later models also have a similar indicator at the bottom of the dock connector.
+Pre-2016 iPhones (as well as many other devices by Apple) have a small disc at the bottom of the headphone jack that changes from white to red on contact with water (the iPhone 7 and later do not include a headphone jack); the iPhone 3G and later models also have a similar indicator at the bottom of the dock connector.
 Because Apple warranties do not cover water damage, employees examine the indicators before approving warranty repair or replacement.
 However, with the adoption of water resistance as a feature of the iPhone, this practice is no longer in use by Apple.

 The iPhone's indicators are more exposed than those in some mobile phones from other manufacturers, which carry them in a more protected location, such as beneath the battery behind a battery cover.
 These indicators can be triggered during routine use, by an owner's sweat, steam in a bathroom, and other light environmental moisture.
 Criticism led Apple to change its water damage policy for iPhones and similar products, allowing customers to request further internal inspection of the phone to verify if internal liquid damage sensors were triggered.

 Included items

-All iPhone models include written documentation, and a dock connector to USB cable.
+Modern iPhone models (until the iPhone 15) include a lightning to USB cable.
+Starting with the iPhone 15, Apple included a USB-C to USB-C cable in place of the Lightning to USB cable.
+Pre-2012 models included written documentation, and a dock connector to USB cable.
 The first generation and 3G iPhones also came with a cleaning cloth.
 The first generation iPhone includes a stereo headset (earbuds and a microphone) and a plastic dock to hold the unit upright while charging and syncing.
 The iPhone 3G includes a similar headset plus a SIM eject tool (the first generation model requires a paperclip).
-The iPhone 3GS includes the SIM eject tool and a revised headset, which adds volume buttons (not functional with previous iPhone versions).
+The iPhone 3GS included the SIM eject tool and a revised headset, which adds volume buttons (not functional with previous iPhone versions).

 The iPhone 3G and 3GS are compatible with the same dock, sold separately, but not the first generation model's dock.
 All versions include a USB power adapter, or "wall charger", which allows the iPhone to charge from an AC outlet.
 The iPhone 3G and iPhone 3GS sold in North America, Japan, Colombia, Ecuador, and Peru include an ultracompact USB power adapter.

 In October 2020, at the iPhone 12 virtual event, Apple announced that they will be removing the power adapter and EarPods wired headset from all iPhone packaging, citing environmental reasons.
 Alongside this announcement, Apple reduced the retail prices of the AC adapter and EarPods.